 - 1 oz Turkey Pepperoni , chopped

 Preheat oven to 375 degrees.
 On a smooth service roll out each biscuit into a circle.
 Lay on a cookie sheet lined with parchment paper.
 Lightly spray the dough circles with cooking spray.
 Add one heaping tablespoon of marinara, followed by 1 heaping tablespoon of cheese, and then evenly top with diced turkey pepperoni, green peppers, and onions.
 Place into preheated oven for 10-12 minutes until the cheese is melted and the biscuits are golden.

-*Points/calories may change if using a store bought jar or pizza or marinara sauce.
+*Points/calories are subject to change if using a store bought jar or pizza or marinara sauce